Azure/business-process-automation/README.md

 5. Navigate to "Home"

 ![](images/home.png)
 6. Select "Ingest Documents"
 7. Upload your first document!
 Once your document upload is completed, You'll see a message indicating "Upload Successful".
 You can upload more than one document at a time here.
 **Note**: *The first document loaded may take several minutes.
 However, all subsequent documents should be processed much faster*

 ### Using HuggingFace library
-When using a custom HuggingFace, you'll be prompted select your desired model by specifiying the model name.
+When using a custom Hugging Face model, you'll be prompted select your desired model by specifiying the model name.
 To do so, you'll need to navigate to https://huggingface.co/models, filter on "Token Classification" (task), "PyTorch" (libraries), and "transformers" (libraries).
 Select your model from the filtered model list, and copy the modelID.
 See Images below for further guidance - if you're not using a HuggingFace model, skip to the next step.
 **Note**: *When pasting the model ID, be sure to paste without quotes - see below image*

 ![](images/HuggingFace_input_name.png)
+*Specifying Hugging Face model name*

 ![](images/hugging_face_selections.png)
+*Searching and filtering for BPA compatible Hugging Face models*

 ![](images/huggingFace_model_name.png)
+*Retreiving the Hugging Face model name*

   ## View Your Results
   Your results will be stored in a Cosmos database within your Azure Resource Group.
   - Navigate to your cosmosDB in your Azure Resource Portal (which will also have the same name as your project name)
   ![](images/navigate_to_cosmos_db.png)
-  - Navigtate to your Data Explorer  [Work with data using Azure Cosmos DB Explorer](https://docs.microsoft.com/en-us/azure/cosmos-db/data-explorer)
+  - Navigtate to your Data Explorer
+    - For help on using Azure Cosmosmos DB explorer for the first time, please see [Work with data using Azure Cosmos DB Explorer](https://docs.microsoft.com/en-us/azure/cosmos-db/data-explorer)
+  - The "items" folder (image below) will contain your pipeline output
     - You should see a container, named after your project name.
 Select that container
     - You will see a SQL query, named after your project name.
 Select that query
     - Within that query, Select Items.
 Here you should see multiple items
       - The first item will be your pipeline metadata
       - The second will be contain the output from your first document
       - An additional item will be created for each uploaded document
     ![](images/navigating_cosmos_db_explorer.png)

-You can further customize your UI via the repo - Simple instructions on how to quickly do so are coming soon
+---
 ## Further Customization
 All code for the front end React-based UI is provided for further customization (see references for designing and customizing React apps).